accessibilitywars/aw2-builds/docs/_posts/2022-06-05-HSAC-Mesmer-Best-DPS.md

 author: ntiCe.9071
 editor: berdandy
 title: Accessibility Contest - Mesmer Best DPS
-tags: Mesmer DPS
+tags: mesmer dps hsac mirage
-spec: mesmer
+spec: mirage
 ---

 Low intensity variation of the "staxe" mirage variant (Staff and axe plus pistol).
 It is a very competetive dps build with extremely strong defensive capabilities and strong boon coverage (~19might and ~40% alacrity for the subgroup).
 It has a extremely easy playstyle with only two buttons in the loop and about 3-4 for the opener.